holochain/holochain-serialization/crates/holochain_serialized_bytes/README.md

 ### Use of procedural macros instead of derive

-I chose to implement `holochain_serial!(FooType, BarType, ...)` as a proc macro instead of a derive.
+I chose to implement `holochain_serial!(FooType, BarType, ...)` as a proc macro in addition to a derive.

 I think this is a little non-standard but has a few advantages around dependency management and overall boilerplate.

+If you run into dependency issues with the derive, try the `holochain_serial!` macro.

 Derive macros require a separate `*_derive` crate, which means I can't do `$crate::SerializedBytes` which means I can't lock down fully qualified paths to things, which introduces room for mistakes and additional boilerplate/maintenance of dependencies.

-Even if we re-export the macro from the derive crate in the main crate, there would be circular dependencies if the derive crate tried to depend on the main crate to directly reference things in it.

 Another advantage is that "macros by example" (proc macros) are simply more straightfoward to write and maintain.